Pirahã people: Language

 Curiously, although not unprecedentedly, the language has no cardinal or ordinal numbers.
 Some researchers, such as Peter Gordon of Columbia University, claim that the Pirahã are incapable of learning numeracy.
 His colleague, Daniel L. Everett, on the other hand, argues that the Pirahã are cognitively capable of counting; they simply choose not to do so.
 They believe that their culture is complete and does not need anything from outside cultures.
 Everett says, "The crucial thing is that the Pirahã have not borrowed any numbers—and they want to learn to count.
 They asked me to give them classes in Brazilian numbers, so for eight months I spent an hour every night trying to teach them how to count.
 And it never got anywhere, except for a few of the children.
 Some of the children learned to do reasonably well, but as soon as anybody started to perform well, they were sent away from the classes.
 It was just a fun time to eat popcorn and watch me write things on the board."

 The language does not have words for precise numbers, but rather concepts for a small amount and a larger amount.

 The language may have no unique words for colors, contradicting Berlin and Kay's hypothesis on the universality of color-naming.
-There are no unanalyzable root words for color; the recorded color words are all compounds like mii sai or bii sai, "blood-like," indicating that colors in the language are adjectival comparisons that are not consistently applied.
+There are no unanalyzable root words for color; the recorded color words are all compounds like mii sai or bii sai, "blood-like", indicating that colors in the language are adjectival comparisons that are not consistently applied.

-It is suspected that the language's entire pronoun set, which is the simplest of any known language, was recently borrowed from one of the Tupí–Guaraní languages, and that before that the language may have had no pronouns whatsoever.
+It is suspected that the language's entire pronoun set was recently borrowed from one of the Tupí–Guaraní languages, and that before that the language may have had no pronouns whatsoever.
 Many linguists, however, find this claim questionable due to lack of evidence.
 However, if there had been pronouns at an earlier stage of Pirahã, this would not affect Everett's claim of the significance of the system's simplicity today.
 There are few Tupi–Guaraní loanwords in areas of the lexicon more susceptible to borrowing (such as nouns referring to cultural items, for instance).